🎉 Have a "Plush-fect" Father’s Day!

 Before pets became family members, society itself began changing.

 Over the last few decades, modern life has transformed dramatically.
 People marry later, birth rates have declined, more adults live alone, remote work has increased, and social isolation has become more common.
+Many people now spend more time indoors, more time online, and less time inside traditional community structures.

 Pets Didn’t Change.
 Their Place in Our Lives Did.